trimstray/nginx-admins-handbook/README.md

 A core dump is a file containing a process's address space (memory) when the process terminates unexpectedly.
 In other words is an instantaneous picture of a failing process at the moment it attempts to do something very wrong.

-NGINX is a very stable daemon but sometimes it can happen that there is a unique termination of the running processes.
+NGINX is unbelievably stable but sometimes it can happen that there is a unique termination of the running processes.

 I think the best practice for core dumps are a properly collected core files, and associated information, we can often solve, and otherwise extract valuable information about the failing process.